 Joseph Shideler cast a big shadow over the small city of Huntington.
 He was the county’s auditor from 1919 to 1923 and after ninety-six years, his portrait still hangs in the courthouse.
 What’s the auditor, you say?
 Essentially, he was Huntington County’s CFO, controlling disbursements and receipts of county funds, creating financial statements and annual reports, maintaining payroll for official employees, and more.
 Today, the Huntington County auditor also acts as the secretary to the county council and is responsible for preserving plat maps and the county’s GIS systems, which I use frequently in my research.
 I’m very grateful to the auditor’s office!

 Joseph Shideler would have known two Huntington County courthouses in his lifetime- the county’s first, a two-story frame building located off the square and later used as a restaurant1 was torn down in 1856.
 Its replacement, which looked like the Steuben County Courthouse in Angola if you mentally deleted the cupola and added an octagonal tower to its front, was built by William McGrew and David Silvers and lasted forty-five years before being demolished to make way for the current courthouse which features Joseph’s portrait.
+In fact, just forget that description- here’s an old postcard I recently bought of it.

 The 1906 courthouse, designed by John Gaddis, might seem underwhelming when compared to others in the state’s portfolio.
 Gaddis designed three in Indiana, and his courthouses in Brazil and Greencastle appear nearly identical to Huntington’s.
 In the early 1900s, neoclassical architecture had taken over the mantle of more elaborate Beaux Arts designs like courthouses in Fort Wayne or Columbia City featured.
 Nevertheless, the building’s a treasure- it’s the only building in downtown Huntington to take up an entire city block, and the only one that features a greenspace.
 At four stories, the Huntington courthouse dwarfs its cousin in Brazil, and its dome, featuring a prominent drum, delineates it from its counterpart in Putnam County.
 The architect himself noted that the building’s design “is Grecian architecture, using the Ionic and Corinthian styles, which are noted for their beauty of detail and elegance of proportion2.”